tunpark/GtrOutcomeGetter_basic/README.md

 This final stage demonstrates how to load and use the saved models for prediction on new data.

 * **Prediction Functions**: The `save_classifier.py` script contains helper functions (`load_model_and_predict`) that serve as a template for loading the final model and making predictions on new text.

+### Stage 5: Local API Deployment and Testing (`GtRoutcomeGetter/`)

+This folder contains a local deployment of the Hugging Face API.
+It includes the final saved models and the application logic required to run the service locally.

+The primary purpose of this local deployment is for end-to-end testing.
+It allows you to run the complete prediction logic on the SQLite database (`projects_sample.db`) generated in **Stage 1**, providing a way to validate the final pipeline's behavior on the full dataset before deploying it publicly.

 ## How to Run the Pipeline